JustXa0/CPE2600-Solutions/README.md

 # CPE2600-Solutions
 This repository acts as a public space to store the solutions to labs and homework problems in CPE2600 - Systems Programming.
-Each folder within the code folder will contain the given README for the problem, my solutions, and my thought process for the assignment.
+Each folder within the code folder will contain the given README for the problem, my solutions, and my thought process for the assignment, titled solution.md.

 ## From the listing on MSOE's page: